Andrew-Gan/andrew-gan.github.io/_pages/about.md

   <img src="../images/research.png" alt="drawing" width="300"/>
 </details>

 My work is strongly tied to Security and Privacy, Accelerator Architecture and Machine Learning.
-My motivation for this field stems from a desire to bridge the performance goals of the accelerator community and the security concerns of the cryptographic community in an ever-growing ML landscape.
+My motivation for this field stems from a desire to bridge the performance goals of the accelerator community with the security concerns of the cryptographic community in an ever-growing ML landscape, where tasks are increasingly distributed across parties.

-Promoting security at the cost of performance is difficult, so the key is to develop security frameworks that cooperate with performance-driven hardware.
-I have designed GPU accelerated frameworks for privacy-preserving computation, ML artifact authentication and ML training with differential privacy.
+Promoting security at the cost of performance is difficult, so the key is to develop security frameworks that build on performance-driven hardware.
+I have designed GPU accelerated frameworks for privacy-preserving computation, proposed end-to-end frameworks for ML artifact authentication, and achieved significant speedup in ML training with differential privacy.
 I am also involved in AI/ML security projects by the Open Source Security Foundation (OpenSSF), part of the Linux Foundation.

 ## Bio
 I transferred from Taylor's University in Malaysia to Purdue University in West Lafayette, IN and graduated with a Bachelors in Computer Engineering in 2020.
 After working in Chicago as a software test automation engineer, I went to graduate school at Purdue and received a Masters in ECE in 2024 before continuing to PhD.
 I will become a researcher in the industry and transform research ideas into innovations that benefit many.

 ## Publications

+### One RNG to Rule Them All - How Randomness Becomes an Attack Vector in Machine Learning
+\- Kotekar Annapoorna Prabhu, **Andrew Gan**, Zahra Ghodsi
+\- 2026 IEEE Conference on Secure and Trustworthy Machine Learning (SaTML)
+\- Paper, Proceedings

 ### Sentry: Authenticating Machine Learning Artifacts on the Fly
 \- **Andrew Gan**, Zahra Ghodsi